aridjayarecipes/cutesrecipes.web.app/content/post/1813-easiest-way-to-make-speedy-strawberry-banana-blueberry-cheesecake-fruit-salad.md

 1. Make ready 1/2 small box Jello instant vanilla pudding mix powder
 1. Prepare As needed Graham crackers honey, or cinnamon flavor
 1. Make ready 16 oz tub of cool whip
 1. Get 2 cups yogurt.
-I used blueberry & vanilla
+I used blueberry &amp; vanilla
-1. Get as needed lemon juice (if you're going to add the bananas right away to the salad, it helps to keep them from turning brown.
+1. Get as needed lemon juice (if you&#39;re going to add the bananas right away to the salad, it helps to keep them from turning brown.
 Just slice bananas and dip in lemon juice or use a basting brush over them
 1. Prepare  OPTIONAL: blueberries marshmallows, pralines, granola,pecans
-1. Prepare  Optional 1/2 pkg cream cheese & vanilla creamer
+1. Prepare  Optional 1/2 pkg cream cheese &amp; vanilla creamer